fif911/banks/README.md

-# Banks and Loans
+# Banks, Loans and Simulations

 ## Description

-This is a CLI simple application that allows you to create users, loans and administrate them via admin panel.
+This is a CLI application that allows you to create users, loans and administrate them via admin panel.
+By default the application will create 10 random users with that have some loans and some money on their savings account.
+When the demo DB is populated - user can log in to their system and make actions in their account like deposit, withdraw, take or pay loans.
+Bank keeps track of the available amount of money and must never go bankrupt (by giving our more loans that there is money and/or disallowing users to withdraw money).
+The bank administrator can run simulation to see what would be the health status of the bank in a few month.

 ## How to run